faheem007-git/Q-mate/README.md

 # Q-mate
-this is one my hackathon project
+this is one of my hackathon project